ShubhamKRay/ShubhamKRay/README.md

 🌱 Learning **Microservices Architecture** and exploring **Cloud Technologies**

-🎯 **2025 Goal:** Build 3 production-ready projects and contribute to open-source
+🎯 **2026 Goal:** Build more than 10 production-ready projects and contribute to open-source

 📧 **Email:** shubhairmen@gmail.com